Kubernetes

 namespace: rauthy

-PASTE CONFIG HERE - WATCH THE INDENTATION' > config.yaml
+PASTE CONFIG HERE - WATCH THE INDENTATION'

-Open the config with your favorite editor and paste the reference config in place.
+Open the config with your favorite editor and paste the Reference Config in place.

 Make sure to watch the indentation.

-I recommend to just always set HQL_NODE_ID_FROM=k8s
+I recommend to just always set cluster.node_id_from = "k8s"

 when deploying a StatefulSet.
-This will parse the Raft NodeID
+This will parse the Raft

 .
 For instance, a Pod